sendgrid/docs/content/docs/ui/sending-email/universal-links.md

 <call-out>

 When configuring your universal links in iOS, you specify which paths you want to be handled by the app by using the `paths` argument in the `apple-app-site-association` file.
-You must flag your universal links with the attribute `universal=true` as documeted [here](#flagging-your-universal-links).
+You must flag your universal links with the attribute `universal=true` as documented [here](#flagging-your-universal-links).
 In your `apple-app-site-association`, by adding `["/uni/*"]` into `paths`, it ensures your flagged universal links clicks are properly tracked by SendGrid and [are handled by the app appropriately](#resolving-sendgrid-click-tracking-links).

 </call-out>